Home/Gran Sabana/Quebrada de Jaspe Trails

 From Santa Elena de Uairén · ~35km north on Troncal 10

-Drive north on the Troncal 10 (the main highway through the Gran Sabana).
+Drive north on Troncal 10, the main highway through the Gran Sabana.
 The turnoff is signed.
-You need your own vehicle or a taxi from Santa Elena — there's no public transport to the trailhead.
-The road is paved all the way.
+You need your own vehicle or a taxi from Santa Elena, since public transport is limited to the site itself.

 Easily combined with other highway stops: Salto Kamá, Quebrada Pacheco, and other roadside waterfalls are within 30 minutes' drive.